TikhonJelvis/RL-book/book/chapter2/chapter2.md

 * It needs to implement the `transition_reward` method analogous to the implementation of the `transition` method in `FiniteMarkovProcess`
 * It needs to compute the reward fuction $\mathcal{R}: \mathcal{N} \rightarrow \mathbb{R}$ from the transition probability function $\mathcal{P}_R$ (i.e. from `self.transition_reward_map: RewardTransition`) based on the expectation calculation we specified above (as mentioned earlier, $\mathcal{R}$ is key to the relevant calculations we shall soon be performing on Finite Markov Reward Processes).
 To perform further calculations with the reward function $\mathcal{R}$, we need to produce it as a 1-dimensional numpy array (i.e., a vector) attribute of the class (we name it as `reward_function_vec`).

-Here's the code that fulfills the above three responsibilities:
+Here's the code that fulfills the above three responsibilities[^finite-markov-reward-process-file]:

 ```python
 import numpy as np